-The City will continue to work with the County and nonprofit housing organizations to identify and secure funding sources to develop vacant properties and to rehabilitate and convert nonresidential buildings to residential use.
+The City will continue to collaborate with Yuba County and nonprofit housing organizations to identify and secure funding sources to develop vacant properties and to rehabilitate and convert nonresidential buildings to residential use.
 These organizations will include:

-- Yuba County Housing Authority

-- Regional Housing Authority of Sutter and Nevada County
+- The Regional Housing Authority of Colusa, Yuba, Sutter and Nevada Counties

 - Chico Housing Improvement Program (CHIP)

 - Habitat for Humanity Yuba/Sutter

 - Mercy Housing California (MHC)

 To implement this program, the City will meet with representatives from the Housing Authority and other nonprofit and County organizations to provide information on potential sites and housing development proposals that would be appropriate for the use of housing vouchers in conjunction with state or federal new construction or rehabilitation subsidies.
-The City has recently received a \$1,000,000 HOME grant to continue this program.

-The City will collaborate with the County and nonprofit organizations to address the issue of COVID related evictions and assist affected tenants.
+The City has recently received a \$1,000,000 HOME grant to continue the Housing Rehabilitation program.
+The City will continue to collaborate with the County and nonprofit organizations to address the issue of temporary COVID related evictions and assist affected tenants.